The Big Picture On Alternative Housing:

 Once considered a novelty, shipping container homes have come a long way.

 Not only are these homes more affordable to construct, but they’re also incredibly durable.
-And that says nothing of the environmental impact of recycling old shipping containers to build sturdy, beautiful homes rather than cutting down trees to do it.
+That says nothing about the environmental impact of recycling old shipping containers to build sturdy, beautiful homes rather than cutting down trees to do it.

 investment property loansWhat do lenders charge for a rental property mortgage?
 What credit scores and down payments do they require?